dabbu-knowledge-platform/intel-api-server/README.md

 An implementation of the Dabbu Intel API that helps in extraction of and one pagers/summaries of all knowledge around a certain topic, person or place based on information/data from multiple providers.

-## **Note: The server is currently in active development and does not have a final API or any documentation (the code is heavily commented in case you want to still take a look).**
+### **Note: The server is currently in active development and does not have a final API or any documentation (the code is heavily commented in case you want to still take a look).
+Pre-releases will be released upon addition of new features or bug fixes and can be found [here](https://github.com/dabbu-knowledge-platform/intel-api-server/releases).**

 ## Intro